 → Blind because of HIV, he can now see the truth

-Truly, I tell you, we are free to choose whatever we want, but we are not free from the consequences of the decisions that we make.
-Until I received the worst news that I never wanted to hear and made my whole being paralyzed thinking of all the things that I have done in HIS sight.
+We are free to choose whatever we want, but we are not free from the consequences of the decisions we make.
+I received the worst news that I never wanted to hear; it paralyzed me as I thought of the things I have done in HIS sight.

 And I quote Proverbs 16:18 “Pride goes before destruction and haughtiness before a fall.”

 When I tested positive for HIV, my world stopped.
-I was overwhelmed with fear, Fear of dying as well as trying to convince myself that it was all just a dream.
-I was down on my knees asking for another chance for HIM to create a miracle for me to be healed.
-I said to myself that I would do everything, that I would change, but asking for forgiveness and forgiving those who have wronged you were not that easy.
+I was overwhelmed with Fear, Fear of dying, as well as trying to convince myself that it was all a dream.
+I was on my knees, asking for another chance for HIM to make a miracle out of my situation.

 And I quote James 4:6 “God opposes the proud and gives grace to the humble.”